We're hiring! 🥳

 How we spend our life is how we spend our days.
 Nearing the end of them, today's screenagers will inevitably look back and come to the painful realization that, of all that life has to offer, envying those they won't ever meet and keeping tabs on who at any given moment everyone is collectively mad about has inadvertently become the defining activity of most people’s life in the 21st Century.
 Clocking in an average of four hours a day, doomscrolling life away on social media will amount to a devastating total of approximately 12 years and 8 months—the single largest discretionary expenditure of their life.

 As William James remarked in 1890, ‘Our life experiences equal what we have paid attention to, whether by choice or default.'
 Why did we allow a technology to capture and resell an entire generation’s attention from cradle to grave, as if it weren’t the lifeblood of their very existence?
 One day, they will ask, “What were all these junk connections for?” when it hits them that, all along, they belonged to the generation with the highest self-reported levels of loneliness in recorded history.
-How many will conclude that the story of their life has been insidiously co-opted and ultimately irreparably harmed by a corporation and its addictive algorithms that never were on their team—but someone else's?
+How many will conclude that the story of their lives have been insidiously co-opted and ultimately irreparably harmed by a corporation and their addictive algorithms that were never on their side—but someone else's?

 Sources on the Dilemma Page